oracle-livelabs/oci/oci-starter-lab/advanced/advanced.md

 ![Advanced](images/starter-advanced-existing.png =30%x*)

-## Java VM - JDK / GraalVM JIT / GraalVM Native
+## Task 3- Java VM - JDK / GraalVM JIT / GraalVM Native

 You can choose other Java VM to run your program: